connxio/docs/docs/getting-started/core-concepts.md

 ## Parallel Processing

 Connxio utilizes parallel processing to handle integrations, enabling efficient and simultaneous processing of messages.
-It should be noted that due to parallel processing, Connxio does not guarantee the processing of messages in a specific order.
+It should be noted that due to parallel processing, Connxio does not guarantee processing of messages in a specific order.
 However, when using the API inbound adapter, users have the option to set the "Use Synchronous Communication" flag, allowing them to wait for one request to finish before starting another, enabling more controlled and ordered communication.

 ## Stateless